Security is possibly the most important consideration for any organization storing data or hosting applications on public cloud infrastructure.

 AWS Well Architected reports will surface security concerns that don't comply to AWS best practice.
 Hava also has an automated AWS Compliance report detailing these findings.

-If you want to check out what your security looks like visualized, please take a free trial below.
+If you want to check out what your security looks like visualized, as well as your what your network looks like as discovered by the Hava AWS Diagram Creator, please take a free trial below.